Skip to main content

 Statsig User

 When calling APIs that require a user, you should pass as much information as possible in order to take advantage of advanced gate and config conditions (like country or OS/browser level checks), and correctly measure impact of your experiments on your metrics/events.
-The userID field is required because it's needed to provide a consistent experience for a given user (click here to understand further why it's important to always provide a userID).
+At least one ID (userID or customID) is required because it's needed to provide a consistent experience for a given user (click here)

 Besides userID, we also have email, ip, userAgent, country, locale and appVersion as top-level fields on StatsigUser.
 In addition, you can pass any key-value pairs in an object/dictionary to the custom field and be able to create targeting based on them.